Aitslab/nlp_2021_alexander_petter/utils/chemprot/README.md

     '''
 ````

-### Statistics
+#### Statistics

-Statistics are taken from the data sets during parsing and output in datasets/.
+When building the datasets statistics are taken from the data sets during parsing and output in datasets/.
 The statistics count each occurrence for our custom labels and by which percentage they make up the dataset.

+## Training
+After reformatting the ChemProt corpus it can be used to train a model.
+For this run run bert_finetune.py